CCBDA-UPC/Assignments-2025/Lab05.md

 Open the URL http://0.0.0.0:8000/ in your browser and test the web application.
 If you did all the steps correctly you shall be able to add a new entry to the database.

+**Q551: Explain what you understand of the actions detailed in the `Dockerfile` and compare them with what you manually did in Tasks 5.2 and 5.3.**

-**Q55: Has everything gone alright?
+**Q552: Has everything gone alright?
 Share your thoughts on the task developed above.**

 <a name="Tasks56" />